Mercedes-AMG E53 review (2025) review: long live the...prince?

 To go with the engine’s driveability there’s oodles of four-wheel-drive traction, too.
 But fear not: the old AMG magic is still there.
 Your friend and mine, Mr. Oversteer, is only ever an ESP-off away.
 And when the fun comes it’s easy to deal with, at least with the e-diff fitted to the cars we tried.
 For fun factor, then, the E53 has the RS6 pegged, but in terms of outright speed, maybe less so.
 But come on, any arguing over the last few percentiles of speed seems futile when this is plainly a beast in a straight line.
 Whether you’re firing it down short straights between corners or hoovering up the fast lane of an Autobahn, it’s unquestionably quick.

 Speaking of corners, perhaps the most shocking thing is how well the E53 deals with them.
 Remember the weight: around 2.4 tonnes?
 Honestly, it feels much less when you’re sitting behind the wheel.
 Obviously, the rear-wheel steering helps.
-It gets the E53 turned in briskly, and you can sense the rotation at the rear through low-speed switchbacks.
+It gets the E53 turned in briskly, almost too much so at times, and you can sense the rotation at the rear through low-speed switchbacks.
 It’s not nervy, though, like some past AMGs.
 Perhaps there’s less surface feel through the steering column compared with the old E63, but I’d wager it’s more precise.

 Then there’s the suspension.
-For a luxury car you might say it’s firm, but for a performance car it’s perfect.
-Literally.
-I can’t fault the ride.
+For a luxury car you might say it’s firm, but for a performance car it’s almost perfect, as the only time it gets upset is when you hit a series of small ridges across the nose.
 In Comfort it’s supple enough for rutted town roads; midway Sport is the dutiful all-rounder; Sport+ has all the control you need without feeling like a track-only option.
 There’s the occasional thud over a sharp ridge, which some people might comment is abrupt, but others will see it as a small trade-off for unwavering composure – find a fold in the road when the E53’s loaded up mid-bend and it simply doesn’t falter.

 AMGs tend to suffer with more NVH transference than regular Mercedes, thanks in part to stiffer bushing and big old tyres.
 It’s the same here, but to a lesser degree than the previous E63.
 You can hear the suspension working and some roar from the (optional) 21-inch wheels, but it’s not outrageous.
 Meanwhile, wind noise is nicely subdued.
 In that sense, it feels closer to the RS6.